MicrosoftDocs/powerapps-docs/articles/functions/function-patch.md

 Use the **[Errors](function-errors.md)** function to test for and examine these types of issues, as [Working with Data Sources](file-name.md) describes.

-## Description ##

-### Modify a record in a data source ###

-In the first argument, specify the data source that contains the record that you want to modify.

-In the second argument, specify the [primary key](file-name.md) of the record that you want to modify.

-In each subsequent argument, specify a column that you want to modify and the value that you want it to contain.
-If you specify the same column more than once, the result will contain the value that's closest to the end of the argument list.

-**Patch** [returns](file-name.md) the modified record.

-### Create a record in a data source ###

-In the first argument, specify the data source in which you want to create a record.

-In the second argument, use the **Defaults** function to create a record that contains the default values for the data source.

-In each subsequent argument, specify any column or columns that you want to contain non-default values.
-If you specify the same column more than once, the result will contain the value that's closest to the end of the argument list.

-**Patch** returns the new record, which might include a primary key that the data source generated automatically.

 ### Merge records outside of a data source ###

 In each argument, specify a record that you want to merge.
-If the same column appears in more than one record, the result contains the value in the record that's closest to the end of the argument list.
+If the same column appears in more than one record, the return value contains the value in the record that's closest to the end of the argument list.

 **Patch** returns the merged record without any [side effects](file-name.md).

 ## Syntax ##

-#### Modify a record in a data source ####
+#### Modify or create a record in a data source ####

-**Patch**( *DataSource*, *PrimaryKey*, *ChangeRecord1* [, *ChangeRecord2*, … ])
+**Patch**( *DataSource*, *StartingRecord*, *ChangeRecord1* [, *ChangeRecord2*, … ])

 - *DataSource* – Required.
 The data source that contains the record that you want to modify.

-- *PrimaryKey* – Required.
-The primary key of the record that you want to modify.
+- *StartingRecord* – Required.
+A record that contains the name of at least one column in the data source and a value for that column.
+If you want to modify a record, include the name of a primary-key column and the value in that column for the record that you want to modify.
+Otherwise, **Patch** creates a record in the data source that you specify in the first argument.
+The new record contains any columns and values that you specify in this argument.
+For example, you can use **Defaults** to create a record that contains the default values for the data source.

 - *ChangeRecord1* – Required.
-A change record to apply to the record that you want to modify.
+A record that contains the name of at least one column in the data source and a value for that column.
+If any column names match a column name in the *StartingRecord*, the value in *StartingRecord* is discarded, and the value in this record is retained.

 - *ChangeRecord2*, ... – Optional.
-If you specify multiple change records that contain the same column, the result contains the value in the record that's closest to the end of the argument list.

-#### Create a record in a data source ####

-**Patch**( *DataSource*, **Defaults**(*DataSource*), *ChangeRecord1* [, *ChangeRecord2*, … ])

-- *DataSource* – Optional.
-The data source in which to modify or create a record.

-- *ChangeRecord1* – Required.
-A change record to apply to the record that you want to create.

-- *ChangeRecord2*, ... – Optional.
-If you specify multiple change records that contain the same column, the result contains the value in the record that's closest to the end of the argument list.
+If you specify multiple change records that contain the same column, the return value contains the value in the record that's closest to the end of the argument list.

 #### Merge records ####

 **Patch**( *Record1*, *Record2*, … )

 - *Record(s)* - Required.
 At least two records that you want to merge.
-If you specify multiple records that contain the same column, the result contains the value in the record that's closest to the end of the argument list.
+If you specify multiple records that contain the same column, the return value contains the value in the record that's closest to the end of the argument list.

 ## Examples ##